Crown rot and collar rot – additional information

 - The replanted tree and the trees in the rest of the orchard can be treated with the chemical fungicide Cuprokylt (copper oxychloride) or Fubol Gold WG (mancozeb + metalaxyl).

 - Cuprokylt must be used no later than bud burst.

 - Fubol Gold should be applied post harvest but before green cluster stage.

 - Where collar rot lesions are not too advanced, control can be achieved by cutting out all bark in the affected area, including at least 5 cm of healthy tissue to expose the sapwood.

 - The cut area must also extend through the graft union.

-- The exposed area should then be painted with copper oxychloride (Cuprokylt FL).
+- The exposed area should then be treated with copper oxychloride (Cuprokylt).

 - Alternatively, to save labour, a groove is cut down to the sapwood in the healthy tissue around the lesion, so it surrounds the lesion and extends through the graft union.

-- The groove is then treated with Cuprokylt FL.
+- The groove is then treated with Cuprokylt.

 If done properly, these treatments are very effective in controlling collar rot.